-- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the - guide bar.
-9. Fit chain drive links into bar groove.
-10. Pull guide bar forward until chain is snug in guide bar groove.
-Ensure all drive links are in the bar groove.
-11. Now, install chain brake making sure the adjusting pin is positioned in the lower - adjusting pin is positioned in the lower hole in the guide bar.
-Remember this pin moves the bar forward and backward as the screw is turned. - 12.
-Install chain brake nuts and finger tighten only.
-Once the chain is tensioned, you will need to tighten chain brake nuts.
+- Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
+Fit chain drive links in to bar groove. - Pull the bar forward until the chain is snug in the groove of the bar.
+Ensure all - drive links are in the bar groove.

+10. Hold guide bar against the saw frame and install the chain brake. - 11.
+Replace the chain brake nuts and tighten finger tight.
+Once the chain is tensioned you will need to tighten chain brake nuts.